Ray Kirby has worked in acoustics for over 20 years. His main research interests are:

-Duan, W & Kirby, R 2019, 'Guided wave propagation in buried and immersed fluid-filled pipes: Application of the semi analytic finite element method', COMPUTERS & STRUCTURES, vol. 212, pp. 236-247.View/Download from: UTS OPUS or Publisher's site
+Duan, W & Kirby, R 2019, 'Guided wave propagation in buried and immersed fluid-filled pipes: Application of the semi analytic finite element method', COMPUTERS & STRUCTURES, vol. 212, pp. 236-247.View/Download from: Publisher's site

-Kirby, R & Duan, W 2019, 'Guided wave propagation in cylindrical ducts with elastic walls enclosing a fluid moving with a uniform velocity', WAVE MOTION, vol. 85, pp. 1-9.View/Download from: UTS OPUS or Publisher's site
+Kirby, R & Duan, W 2019, 'Guided wave propagation in cylindrical ducts with elastic walls enclosing a fluid moving with a uniform velocity', WAVE MOTION, vol. 85, pp. 1-9.View/Download from: Publisher's site